SAP-samples/teched2023-AD263/exercises/ex0/README.md

 The demo app will open
 ![](./images/demo_app_overview.png)
-1. In this area incidents are displayed and navigation to incident details is possible
+1. In this area incidents are displayed and navigation to incident details is possible (in the beginning of the excercise the table will be empty)
 2. With the button Create Exception you can manually trigger exception generation from this application

 Keep the demo app open in a separate tab of your browser.
 During this excercise we will come back here multiple times.